-I’ve just spent the last week in a sweet chalet in St Martin de Belleville in the Three Valleys doing biznass and getting back on two planks.
+In the winter of 2013 I spent a week in a sweet chalet in St Martin de Belleville in the Three Valleys doing ski biznass.
 I first started skiing on snow at age 11 and skied right up until I found snowboarding on a Hull University ski club trip in 1999.
 Since then boarding grabbed hold of me hard and I’d only skied two days in the last decade.
 This year I was really excited about getting back to skiing, possibly due to an awesome olympic ski slopestyle, but probably at age 34 just wanting to see if I still had it mobility wise.

 Well skiing really is like riding a bike and as soon as I remembered to always have some pressure at the front of my boots I was ripping it once again – as Alan Partridge would say “it felt gooood”.

 But then it dumped 25cm in 24 hours last Thursday and the only thing that made sense was a board.
 After 10 seconds of riding I had the biggest grin on my face and couldn’t believe how much better it felt.